AbdelrhmanMohsen0/logix/README.md

 docker-compose up --build
 ```

-This will spin up all the backend services along with their respective PostgreSQL databases.
+This will spin up the frontend, all the backend services, and their respective PostgreSQL databases.

 ### Service Ports